ZooPhy/zoophy-services/README.md

 # zoophy-services
-RESTful services for [ZooPhy] (https://zodo.asu.edu/zoophy/).
+RESTful services for [ZooPhy](https://zodo.asu.edu/zoophy/).
 This consists of:

 1) Retrieving GenBankRecords from the ZooPhy SQL Database